sjpope/sjpope/README.md

 # Hi there 👋

-I'm **Sam Pope** — a passionate Software Developer-turned DevOps and Data Engineer who's always eager to explore new frontiers in AI, Machine Learning, and Data Engineering.
+I'm **Sam Pope** — a passionate DevOps and Data Engineer who's always eager to explore new frontiers in AI, Machine Learning, and Data Engineering.

 ---